Obesity may account for over 300,000 deaths a year, almost

 Humans vary greatly on any anthropometric, and body composition

 is no exception.
 Exercise professionals must take into account

 the wide range of normal values (4).
 The number and size of the

-adipose cells varies among individuals.
+adipose cells vary among individuals.
 Even the different fat

-deposits have varying size, number, and mobilization rates (5).
+deposits have varying sizes, number, and mobilization rates (5).